vpon-data/data-sdk/docs/iOS.md

 {% endtabs %}

 ## Set up customized events
-If [Auto Events](AutoEvents.md) only partially fulfills your needs, Data SDK provides customized events to serve various App designs and meet your business focus.
+If [Auto Events]({% link docs/AutoEvents.md %})only partially fulfills your needs, Data SDK provides customized events to serve various App designs and meet your business focus.

 By calling the `tracker` method, you can define your event name and any additional information you want to collect.
 It's flexible, and most importantly, no limit on the number of events.